-The Customs House today faces west toward the bridge and sits in the shadow of the elevated Robert Moses Parkway, overlooking the modern customs barrier several hundred yards away.
+The customs house today faces west toward the bridge and sits in the shadow of the elevated Robert Moses Parkway, overlooking the modern customs barrier several hundred yards away.
 The two-and-a-half story structure is built into the railroad embankment.
-The north and west ends open at street level and the second story on the south side opens onto the railroad track; as a customs office for passing trains.
-The original building had been three stories; however the 1929 restoration after a fire lowered the roof leaving truncated lower portions of the third story below the new roofline.
+The north and west ends open at street level and the second story on the south side opens onto the railroad track.
+The original building had been three stories; however the 1929 restoration after a fire lowered the roof, leaving truncated lower portions of the third story below the new roofline.

-In 2004, U.S. Senator Charles Schumer helped to secure $2.5 million in funding for the project through a U.S. Department of Transportation appropriations bill.
+In 2004, U.S. Senator Charles Schumer helped to secure $2.5 million in funding for the intermodal transportation center project through a U.S. Department of Transportation appropriations bill.
 By 2008, Schumer returned to the project with Representative Louise Slaughter, who had secured an additional $4.7 million.
-Schumer facilitated the Federal Highways Administration’s release of $4.6 million to begin design work on the new rail station at the Customs House.
+Schumer facilitated the Federal Highway Administration’s release of $4.6 million to begin design work on the new rail station at the customs house.
 With this decision, the city was also free to spend the $500,000 it had committed to the renovation project.
 The House Omnibus Appropriations Act of 2009 next allowed Slaughter to direct another $950,000 to the proposed station facility.

 On October 15, 2010, Representative Slaughter announced the award of $16.5 million, obtained through the competitive Transportation Investment Generating Economic Recovery (TIGER) grant program, that would allow for the completion of the project.
 In time, the city had developed a three phase plan for creating the intermodal center.
-Phase I, which cost $2.7 million and was finished in 2012, included stabilization of the Customs House; Phase II, which cost $6 million, involved upgrades to the railroad bridge over Main Street; and Phase III, estimated to cost $26.5 million, encompasses construction of the new structure adjacent to the customs house.
+Phase I, which cost $2.7 million and was finished in 2012, included stabilization of the customs house, and Phase II, which cost $6 million, involved upgrades to the railroad bridge over Main Street.
+Phase III, estimated to cost $25 million, began in June, 2014, and encompasses construction of the new structure adjacent to the customs house.
 The overall project also includes upgraded tracks and signals and a dedicated passenger rail siding.

 The Niagara River, the region’s centerpiece, formed about 10,000 to 12,000 years ago as the glaciers melted and Lake Erie overflowed down the Niagara escarpment to what would become Lake Ontario, and thus completing the Great Lakes’ connection to the Atlantic Ocean.
 Native Americans began populating the area some 9,000 years ago.